nagashree-angadi/Movie-Popularity-Prediction/README.md

 3. The Movie Database ( TMDb )

 ## Data Cleaning and Merging
-1. Inflation adjustment for Revenue and Gross
+1. Inflation adjustment for Revenue and Gross.
 2. Creating custom variables such as total number of awards, popularity season.
-3. Imputing null values
+3. Imputing null values.
 4. Merging features such as vote average and vote count to get more meaning full feature.
 5. Merging all the datasets.